binfalse/GEMtractor/docs/application-note/README.md

 ## Acknowledgements

-We would like to thank Markus Wolfien and Tom Gebhardt for creative brainstormings ;-)
+We would like to thank Markus Wolfien and Tom Gebhardt for creative brainstormings.

 ## Funding
 The authors acknowledge funding for the ERACoBioTech project BESTER provided by BMBF FKZ... and systeract?.